 Running a commercial kitchen is all about efficiency.
 Back-of-house staff must be able to perform their duties without getting in one another’s way.
 This is especially true if you’re operating in a space with a smaller footprint, such as a ghost kitchen.

-Did you know that a commercial kitchen’s layout can significantly impact your kitchen's operations and output?
+Did you know that a commercial kitchen’s layout and design can significantly impact your kitchen’s operations and output?

-With the right kitchen setup, you can maximize your space allowing you to optimize food prep, cooking, and team performance.
+With the right kitchen setup and layout, you can maximize your space allowing you to optimize food preparation, cooking, and team performance while enhancing safety in the kitchen.

 An assembly line layout is built to optimize the assembly of a meal.
 This is typically utilized for high-volume production, catering, or items in high demand.
 Food preparation starts at one end, and the dish is finished by the time it reaches the end of the “line.”